dollymarry/WT_PROJECT/README.md

 Local Service Booking & Tracking System is a full-stack MERN application that connects customers with nearby local service providers such as plumbers, electricians, cleaners, painters, and HVAC technicians.

-It supports real-time booking, geolocation-based provider matching (15KM radius), live tracking, secure payments, and an admin monitoring panel.
+It supports real-time booking, geolocation-based provider matching, live tracking, secure payments, and an admin monitoring panel.

 ---